 - Free travel on panoramic trains like Glacier Express & Bernina Express

-- Limited free mountain transport (Mount Rigi, Stanserhorn and Stoos)
+- Limited free mountain transport (Mount Rigi, Stanserhorn and Stoos – but not above Stoos)

-- Discounted travel on most mountain railways and gondolas (50% in most cases)
+- Discounted travel on most mountain railways and gondolas (50% on most popular mountains)

 - Free entry to around 500 museums